Sao Miguel (Azores) for Digital Nomads: The Ultimate Guide

 In terms of food, fish is the cheapest option, and it's not difficult to have dinner for €7 for two people.
 We had chicharro and baked parrot fish for €5 a few times.

-In restaurants, prices can obviously go up but, if you go to the right places, you can still eat good fish for around €10 per person.
+As far as restaurants, prices can obviously go up but, if you go to the right places, you can still eat good fish for around €10 per person.

 Bear in mind that the most convenient way to eat out is to buy local food as it will be widely available and you can easily secure an abundant meal for a cheaper price.
 A meal per person would rarely cost €8-10 per person if you buy local food.